Professional Development

 As teachers increase their conceptual understanding of mathematics, they can apply a variety of strategies to support students in acquiring foundational understanding.
 For the teacher, this includes not only a deeper understanding of the mathematical concepts but also having the pedagogical tools to be able to use effective instructional methodologies to reach all students.

-The Seven Levels of Professional Development are:
+The Seven Keys of Professional Development are:

 Anderson, C. W. (1989).
 The role of education in the academic disciplines in teacher education.
 In A. Woolforlk (Ed.), Research perspectives on the graduate preparation of teachers (pp. 88-107).
 Englewood Cliffs, NJ: Prentice Hall.